-- N1 is based on µ of table 5.3-1 and table 5.3-2 for UE processing capability 1 and 2 respectively, where µ corresponds to the one of (µPDCCH, µPDSCH, µUL) resulting with the largest Tproc,1, where the µPDCCH corresponds to the subcarrier spacing of the PDCCH scheduling the PDSCH, the µPDSCH corresponds to the subcarrier spacing of the scheduled PDSCH, and µUL corresponds to the subcarrier spacing of the uplink channel with which the HARQ-ACK is to be transmitted, and κ is defined in subclause 4.41 of [4, TS 38.211].
+- N1 is based on µ of table 5.3-1 and table 5.3-2 for UE processing capability 1 and 2 respectively, where µ corresponds to the one of (µPDCCH, µPDSCH, µUL) resulting with the largest Tproc,1, where the µPDCCH corresponds to the subcarrier spacing of the PDCCH scheduling the PDSCH, the µPDSCH corresponds to the subcarrier spacing of the scheduled PDSCH, and µUL corresponds to the subcarrier spacing of the uplink channel with which the HARQ-ACK is to be transmitted, and κ is defined in subclause 4.1 of [4, TS 38.211].

-- If HARQ-ACK is transmitted on PUCCH, then d1,1 = 0,

-- If HARQ-ACK is transmitted on PUSCH, then d1,1 = 1.

 - If the UE is configured with multiple active component carriers, the first uplink symbol which carries the HARQ-ACK information further includes the effect of timing difference between the component carriers as given in [11, TS 38.133].

-- If the PDSCH is mapping type A as given in subclause 7.4.1.1 of [4, TS 38.211], and the last symbol of PDSCH is on the i-th symbol of the slot where i < 7, then d1,2 = 7 - i,
+- For PDSCH is mapping type A as given in subclause 7.4.1.1 of [4, TS 38.211]: if the last symbol of PDSCH is on the i-th symbol of the slot where i < 7, then d1,1 = 7 - i, otherwise d1,1 = 0.

 - For UE processing capability 1: If the PDSCH is mapping type B as given in subclause 7.4.1.1 of [4, TS 38.211], and

+- if the number of PDSCH symbols allocated is 7, then d1,1 = 0,

-- if the number of PDSCH symbols allocated is 4, then d1,2 = 3
+- if the number of PDSCH symbols allocated is 4, then d1,1 = 3,

-- if the number of PDSCH symbols allocated is 2, then d1,2 = 3+d, where d is the number of overlapping symbols of the scheduling PDCCH and the scheduled PDSCH.
+- if the number of PDSCH symbols allocated is 2, then d1,1 = 3+d, where d is the number of overlapping symbols of the scheduling PDCCH and the scheduled PDSCH.

+- For UE processing capability 2: If the PDSCH is mapping type B as given in subclause 7.4.1.1 of [4, TS 38.211],

+- if the number of PDSCH symbols allocated is 7, then d1,1 = 0,

-- For UE processing capability 2: If the PDSCH is mapping type B as given in subclause 7.4.1.1 of [4, TS 38.211], if the number of PDSCH symbols allocated is 2 or 4, then d1,2 is the number of overlapping symbols of the scheduling PDCCH and the scheduled PDSCH..
+- if the number of PDSCH symbols allocated is 2 or 4, then d1,1 is the number of overlapping symbols of the scheduling PDCCH and the scheduled PDSCH.

 - For UE processing capability 2 with scheduling limitation when µ = 1, if the scheduled RB allocation exceeds 136 RBs, the UE defaults to capability 1 processing time.

+- If this PUCCH resource is overlapping with another uplink physical channel, then HARQ-ACK is multiplexed following the procedure in subclause 9.2.5 of [9, TS 38.213], otherwise the HARQ-ACK message is transmitted on PUCCH.

 Otherwise the UE may not provide a valid HARQ-ACK corresponding to the scheduled PDSCH.
 The value of Tproc,1 is used both in the case of normal and extended cyclic prefix.